-The coaching relationship provides a resourceful partnership which assists a person to explore and tend areas of their life or leadership they wish to change or grow.
+The coaching relationship provides a resourceful partnership which assists us to explore and tend areas of our life or leadership we wish to change or grow.
 There are many starting points for coaching.
-In these pandemic times, your goal...Read more
+In these extraordinary times, your goal may...Read more

 We don’t have to do this alone.
 Sharing books which have inspired and informed has long been one of life’s great pleasures.
 And today we share websites, too.
 Here, I hope you may find something particularly suited to finding yourself...Read more

-Every day of this pandemic, we have lived with the loss of safety.
-On any particular day, each of us may be poignantly aware of another loss — a person, a community, health, work, income, time, opportunity.
+Through 3 years of pandemic, we lived with loss.
+On any given day, each of us may be poignantly aware of a particular loss — a person, a community, health, work, income, time, opportunity, safety.

 There is a difference between change and transition.
 Change is what appears on the outside of our life, a change of address perhaps.
 Transition is what we experience on the inside.